triton-inference-server/perf_analyzer/genai-perf/docs/gpu_telemetry.md

 ### Custom GPU Metrics
 DCGM Exporter comes with a default set of metrics, but GenAI-Perf supports additional metrics that are not collected by default.

-To collect all supported metrics, use the provided [custom gpu metrics](./assets/custom_gpu_metrics.csv) file.
+To collect all supported metrics, you can either use the file you generated using the steps above, or refer to the provided [custom_gpu_metrics.csv](./assets/custom_gpu_metrics.csv) file.
-Mount it into the container using
+Mount it into the container using:

 ```
--v "$PWD/custom-gpu-metrics.csv:/etc/dcgm-exporter/custom.csv"
+-v "$PWD/custom_gpu_metrics.csv:/etc/dcgm-exporter/custom.csv"
 ```

 > [!Note]
-> You may uncomment only the metrics you want to collect in the CSV file.
+> You may comment out any metrics you do not want to collect in the CSV file.
 > Lines starting with # are ignored by the exporter.

 ## Verifying DCGM Exporter is running
-Once the container is running, confirm that metrics are being collected by running
+Once the container is running, confirm that metrics are being collected by running:

 ```
-curl localhost:9400/metrics
+curl "localhost:9400/metrics"
 ```

-You should see an output like this
+You should see an output like this:

 ```
 # HELP DCGM_FI_DEV_SM_CLOCK SM clock frequency (in MHz).